MatijaBas/rugby-shop/README.md

 - Build brand awareness by including all the colors, fonts and logo associated with The Rugby Shop.
 - Build Rugby Shop newsletter subscriptions.
 - Fast and efficient delivery.
-- Make sales of products easy for buyers to increase sales conversion.
+- Make easy sales of products to increase sales conversion.
 - The presentation and layout of the site may not cause consternation, loss, or a desire to resign from shopping.

 ## User Stories